jhpyle/docassemble/_docs/support.md

 allow you to receive important announcements if you don't check the [Slack group] every day.

+# Help with deployment

+Since **docassemble** is a web application, for many people the hardest part about using it is figuring out how to deploy it on the internet.

+If deployment is a barrier, you can use the [Docassemble Toolkit], a hosting and support service provided by [community.lawyer], a Public Benefit Corporation based in Brookyln, New York.

 # Training

 In-person training will be available at [Docacon 2018], a one-day